Flow Configuration

 - never hardcode secrets in flow files

-- keep secret values in bindings/profile input
+- keep secret values in bindings/target input, not flow definitions or chat

 - rotate by updating bindings, then re-running